riesgos/buildall/TROUBLESHOOTING.md

 # Docker issues
 - Some older versions of docker will not accept boolean values.
 We found that for the variable `RECREATE_DATADIR` the string value `"false"` - as opposed to the boolean `false` - did work.
 - This setup has *not* been tested with `podman`.
 Some containers require the ability to run docker within docker, and we don't know if podman does support this.
+- Take care that you don't have multiple versions of docker and docker-compose installed.

 # Fetch failed